 The turnaround time for service of process in China pursuant to the Hague Service Convention was approximately 2 years and, on occasion, took as long as 3-4 years.

 At the same time, the time to execute a Letter of Request to take evidence in China pursuant to the Hague Evidence Convention, took 6-12 months — if the Chinese Central Authority executed the request at all.
 (Many requests to take evidence in China are not executed and China provides little in the way of explanation as to why.)

 Accordingly, to reduce this time, Legal Language Services has recommended filing for a default judgment under Article 15 of the Hague Service Convention.
 The Chinese Central Authority, meanwhile, has not been unaware of the problems and, during 2019 and 2020, it took steps to improve its service.

-Throughout 2019 — and especially during the fourth quarter — into 2020 LLS noted that the Chinese Central Authority’s level of service has been substantially improving in the following ways:
+Throughout 2019 — and especially during the fourth quarter — into 2020 LLS noted that the Chinese Central Authority ha improved it’s level of service in the following ways:

 When service could not be effected because the address was bad, as part of the Hague Certificate of Non-Service, the Chinese Central Authority sometimes included a photograph of the empty and vacated premises.
 No other Central Authority provides such documentation.

 Furthermore, after discovering the address listed for a defendant to be bad, the Chinese Central Authority — occasionally and on its own initiative — performed address research and then served the defendant at a new address.
 While some Central Authorities will sometimes do this, the Chinese Central Authority, of late, has been doing so more frequently.

 The Chinese Central Authority has computerized its process.
 Documents can now be submitted via the Central Authority’s webpage.
 This new computerized request process holds the potential to result in reduced shipping fees and improved tracking.